bihealth/sodar-django-site/README.rst

 Requirements
 ------------

-- Ubuntu 20.04 Xenial (Recommended for development)
+- Ubuntu 24.04 (Recommended for development)
 - Python 3.9, 3.10 or 3.11
 - Postgres 12+ (v16 recommended)